Meritocracy: 17th century

 The concept of meritocracy spread from China to British India during the seventeenth century.

 The first European power to implement a successful meritocratic civil service was the British Empire, in their administration of India: "company managers hired and promoted employees based on competitive examinations in order to prevent corruption and favoritism".
 British colonial administrators advocated the spread of the system to the rest of the Commonwealth, the most "persistent" of which was Thomas Taylor Meadows, Britain's consul in Guangzhou, China.
 Meadows successfully argued in his Desultory Notes on the Government and People of China, published in 1847, that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only", and that the British must reform their civil service by making the institution meritocratic.
 This practice later was adopted in the late nineteenth century by the British mainland, inspired by the "Chinese mandarin system".

 18th century

-The Ashanti King Osei Kwadwo, who ruled from c.
+The Asante monarch Osei Kwadwo, who ruled from c.
 1764 to 1777, began the meritocratic system of appointing central officials according to their ability, rather than their birth.